Zanakan12/net-cat/README.md

 ## Authors

-- Developed by [DJIHADI RAFTANDJANI AND YANIS B..]
+- Developed by [DJIHADI RAFTANDJANI AND YANIS Bellahouel..]
 - Open for contributions and improvements.